How Often Does Google Earth and Google Maps Update Satellite Images?

 When Will Google Maps Update My House?

-If you're wondering when Google Maps will update your house, the answer depends on several factors:
+If you're wondering when Google Maps will update your house, there isn’t a way to request a guaranteed refresh for a single address.

 Where the Google Maps Service Gets Its Updates From